IBM/ibm-licensing-operator/README.md

 - Azure Kubernetes Service (AKS)
 - Amazon EKS - Managed Kubernetes Service (EKS)
 - Alibaba Cloud - Container Service for Kubernetes (ACK)

+ License Service is supported on Linux on Power (ppc64le), Linux on IBM Z and LinuxONE in the following scenarios:
+   - On Red Hat OpenShift Container Platform 3.11, 4.1, 4.2, 4.3 or newer, or on any other cluster that already has Operator Lifecycle Manager (OLM), the following installation paths are supported: [Automatically installing ibm-licensing-operator with a stand-alone IBM Containerized Software using Operator Lifecycle Manager (OLM)](#automatically-installing-ibm-licensing-operator-with-a-stand-alone-ibm-containerized-software-using-operator-lifecycle-manager-olm), [Manually installing License Service on Kubernetes from scratch with `kubectl`](#manually-installing-license-service-on-kubernetes-from-scratch-with-kubectl) and [Offline installation](#offline-installation).
+   - On a cluster without Operator Lifecycle Manager (OLM), only [Offline installation](#offline-installation) is supported.

 ## Operator versions for ibm-licensing-operator with stand-alone IBM Containerized Software